Quantum Algorithm for Lexicographically Minimal String Rotation: Quantum Deterministic Sampling

 \subsection{Lexicographical Comparator}

 Suppose there are two strings $s, t \in \Sigma^n$ of length $n$ over a finite alphabet $\Sigma = [\alpha]$.
 Let $U_s$ and $U_t$ be their query oracles, respectively.
 That is,

 In order to compare the two strings in the lexicographical order, we need to find the leftmost index $k \in [n]$ that $s[k] \neq t[k]$.
 If no such $k$ exists, then $s = t$.
+To this end, we construct the oracle

+using $1$ query to each of $U_s$ and $U_t$.
 A straightforward algorithm for lexicographical comparison based on the searching-first problem is described in Algorithm \ref{algo-lexcmp}.

 \begin{lemma} Algorithm \ref{algo-lexcmp} is an $O\left(\sqrt n\right)$ bounded-error quantum algorithm that compares two strings by their oracles in the lexicographical order. \end{lemma}

 \begin{remark} We usually need to compare two strings in the lexicographical order as a subroutine nested as low-level quantum oracles in string algorithms.
 However, the lexicographical comparator (Algorithm \ref{algo-lexcmp}) brings errors.
 Therefore, the error reduction trick for nested quantum oracles proposed in Section \ref{sec:qminimum} is required here. \end{remark}